Folders and Deletion

 Removes the specified objects from the data container.
 When you remove objects, the system also removes any hidden linked objects that can no longer be reached from other visible objects in the same data container through one or more links.
 You can remove objects in any state, but this action cannot be undone.

 Removing open objects may cause additional effects, such as making upload URLs invalid.
 To restore a removed object to the data container, you must have a copy in another data container and the proper permissions to clone it back.
-When you clone an object back, any custom metadata you previously set will be lost and replaced with metadata from the source data container.
+When cloning an object back, any previously set custom metadata is lost and replaced with metadata from the source data container.
 For more information, see Cloning.

 Inputs